Airtel To Start 5G Services Rollout In August; Inks Pacts With Ericsson, Nokia, Samsung

 Gopal Vittal, CEO of Airtel, said, "We are delighted to announce that Airtel will commence roll out of 5G services in August."

-Vittal said the network agreements are finalised and Airtel will work with the best technology partners from across the world to deliver the full benefits of 5G connectivity to its consumers.
+Vittal said the network agreements are finalized and Airtel will work with the best technology partners from across the world to deliver the full benefits of 5G connectivity to its consumers.

 Choice of multiple partners would enable Airtel to roll out 5G services spanning ultra-high-speeds, low latency and large data handling capabilities, the company said.